iliusa77/clickhouse-zookeeper-vagrant/README.md

-This repository contains Clickhouse cluster in 3 nodes with Zookeeper deployed in 3 Vagrant VMs
+This repository contains Clickhouse cluster in 3 nodes with Zookeeper deployed in 3 Vagrant VMs or in EC2 instances

 ### Versions
 - Operating system: Linux CentOS 8